 All the personal data that we handle is processed by our staff, who are all based in the UK.
 We do not carry out any automated decision making which is likely to have a legal or similar effect on you.
 All our staff are subject to an obligation of confidentiality and are aware of our data protection obligations.

 We take appropriate technical and organisational measures to safeguard the personal information that you provide to us.

-How we share your personal information and who we share it with?
+How do we share your personal information and who do we share it with?

 We only share your personal information with the following third parties and under the following circumstances:

 - Sponsors: we share the names, organisations and job titles of prospective and actual attendees and speakers at events with event sponsors to allow them to tailor their input to the event, to evaluate the success of an event and to make decisions regarding future sponsorship of events.
 They agree that this information will not be used by them only for these purposes and will not be used for marketing purposes.